Fairfax Child Support Lawyer

 Each parent is responsible to pay a share of the child’s support.
 Paying for the child’s needs must be the first priority of the parents.
 Children need money for food, shelter, education, health issues, after-school activities, and the enjoyment of life.
-Virginia emphasizes the income and assets of each parent over the expenses of the parents because they Virginia courts don’t want to delve too much into how each parent spends the money.
+Virginia emphasizes the income and assets of each parent over the expenses of the parents because the Virginia courts don’t want to delve too much into how each parent spends the money.
 The first key in support cases is to determine how much income and assets each parent has.
 The second key is to then decide how much of that income each parent should use for their children.
+A Fairfax child support lawyer from the Law Office of Afsana Chowdhury, PLC can help you.

 Our Northern Virginia family law office will work to show that the other parent discloses all of his/her income and assets and is held accountable for trying to hide assets.
 If there are complications such as the reluctance of the other parent to show his/her true income our firm will bring them to the attention of the court.
 The firm will work hard to make sure the support award is just and that it is paid on time.
 Child support orders bind the parent who has to pay throughout Fairfax, Fairfax County and the state of Virginia There are also uniform support laws that the other states and Washington, DC usually honor.